Pete Millett's Hybrid Headphone Amplifier (old history)

 Panasonic EV-J pots.
 The other parts are pretty common.

 The final prototypes prior to production are in and being built.
-See one in the picture above.
+See one of the final prototypes in the picture above.

 Alternate placement positions for J503 CRDs (an alternate for D2R and D2L) are on the board.